YuelinElu/GanttChart/README.md

 }
 ```

-Unknown colour values fall back to the raw CSS colour (if valid) or a neutral indigo accent.
+Unknown colour values fall back to the Orange preset so the chart never renders empty bars.

 Project structure